 - Relatable: Ensure that the goal aligns with the team’s skills, responsibilities and is worth the effort.

 - Time-Bound: It is essential to set the priority of a goal and also a suitable deadline.

-Setting team goals with the SMART idealogy will help you gauge the importance of the goal and its priority.
+Setting team goals with the SMART idealogy will help you gauge the goal's importance and priority.

-The two above examples of goals can be classified into being a long term goal and short term goal, respectively.
+The two above examples of goals can be classified as long-term goals and short-term goals, respectively.
 Both of them are essential business strategies but need effective management.